 Higher survival was recorded at complete darkness (no light period) and at 10:14h (partial light period) conditions.

 The explanation is pretty simple.
-Long light period increased the molting rate and frequent molting rate increased the mortality of the shrimp.
+A long light period increased the molting rate and a frequent molting rate increased the mortality of the shrimp.
 There are two main reasons for that:

 Vision and Feeding of the Shrimp

 There is a popular thought that shrimp do not actually have to have a light that they can feed even without it.
 Well, shrimp do primarily use scent, not vision, to search for food.
 However, it is not that simple.

 According to the results of the experiment, to determine the role of vision in feeding, the eyes of the juveniles shrimp were painted over (deprived of vision) with a white manicure.
 Their feeding response to commercial pellets was compared with those with untreated eyes.

 The untreated eyed juveniles detected and approached a feed pellet right away, but the specimens blinded by the coating detected a pellet only after random accidental touch with the walking legs while roaming on the aquarium bottom.